Roof Tent Rental

 What is a roof tent rental?

 A roof tent rental is a vehicle or camping setup with a tent mounted on the roof.
-It is not a motorhome; bathroom, shower, kitchen, and storage depend on included camp gear.
+It is not a motorhome; bathroom, shower, kitchen, climate control, and storage depend on the vehicle and included camp gear.

 How much does it cost to rent a roof tent?